mitexleo/fediroma/docs/development/setting_up_akkoma_dev.md

 be able to use the snakeoil certificate that comes standard with most distributions or generate one from scratch, then force elixir to accept it.

-HTTP clients are none too keep to accept self-signed certs, but we can do
+HTTP clients are none too keen to accept self-signed certs, but we can do
 this:

 ```elixir